Medical Student Performance Evaluation

 Surgery

-Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Weekly Projects, Weekly Discussion Postings, Draft Case Report, Final Case Report, COMAT Shelf Exam.
+Final Honors/Pass/Fail determination based on successful completion of: Clinical Clerkship Evaluations, Weekly Projects, Weekly Discussion Postings, Draft Case Report, Final Case Report, COMAT Exam.

 COMAT Scores